COGS18/COGS18.github.io/_build/html/_sources/assets/intro/projects/overview.md

 First, make sure everything is organized into a folder, as you want it.
 Then:

-- On Mac: right-click on the folder, and click 'Compress'.
+- On Mac: left click on the folder, and click 'Compress'.
-- On Windows: right-click on the folder, go to 'Send To' and select 'Compressed (zipped) folder'.
+- On Windows: left click on the folder, go to 'Send To' and select 'Compressed (zipped) folder'.

 In both cases, this will create a zip file, with the name 'FolderName.zip'.